Universal Credit payments for children and childcare

 As well as the monthly standard allowance, you may receive an amount, called the child element, for children who live with you.
 The child element of your Universal Credit payment will depend on how many children you have and the date they were born.

 You must tell Universal Credit if your child is going to continue in full-time non-advanced education or approved training after the age of 16.
-This is so you can continue to receive the additional amount for children and the disabled child addition, if appropriate.
+This is so you can continue to get the additional amount for children and the disabled child addition, if appropriate.

 For further information speak with your work coach.